Xomega-Net/Xomega.Docs/docs/framework/common-ui/properties/standard.md

 ## Date/time properties

-All date/time properties in Xomega Framework store their value as a `DateTime?`, but may format the value in a certain way, as described below.
+All date/time properties in Xomega Framework store their value as a `DateTime?` but may format the value in a certain way, as described below.

 ### DateTimeProperty